Velaha/Scala/week_4/README.md

 ### 1) JsonFormat

-Data format of HTTP endpoints must in JSON.
+Data format of HTTP endpoints are in JSON.
-Currently, a simple access to the 'toString' method is used to convert Contact instance to serializable representation
+Currently, a simple access to the `toString` method is used to convert Contact instance to serializable representation

 - We have to find a general solution to format a Contact case class instance.
 - Solution must be extensible in transparency manner

 *Tips : Look at 'formater' package.
 Base your implementation on the trait defined in and the typeClass Pattern.*

-### 1) Search feature
+### 2) Search feature

 Contacts web app manage your contacts list.
 You can add one contact, get one contact, remove on contact.
 Now we want to add a new feature : search engine that aims to find a contact by criteria

-- In HttpWebApp class, one endpoint is declared with a call on contactService :
+- In `HttpWebApp` class, one endpoint is declared with a call on contactService :

 >} ~ path("api" / "search") {
     get {
       parameters('field, 'value) { (field: String, value: String) =>